Flower Cannabis | Edibles | Concentrates

 If you are in college and have been charged with possession of marijuana is the state of Texas, a drug conviction could affect your enrollment and ability to continue to pursue your field of education.
 Additionally, this conviction can show up on future background checks which may be a barrier to working in your chosen field.

 Our best advice is to not take your chances with the Texas Criminal Justice System.
-You need an experienced and dedicated attorney who knows the law and will do everything they can to secure the best possible outcome for your trial.
+You need an experienced and dedicated Denton Marijuana Defense Lawyer who knows the law and will do everything they can to secure the best possible outcome for your trial.
 Too much is at stake for your future.

-If you are in Denton or the surrounding areas and have been charged with any form of possession of marijuana, Attorney Earl Dobson is here to fight for your rights.
-Just fill out the form on our site or call our office at 940-591-7097 today for a free consultation.
+If you are in Denton County or the surrounding areas and have been charged with any form of possession of marijuana, Attorney Earl Dobson, an experienced Denton Marijuana Defense Lawyer is here to fight for your rights.
+Just fill out the form on our site or call our office at (940) 591-7097 today for a free consultation.